crosstheages/public-data/patch-notes.md

   - You can now purchase animation level 2 using your free animation or CTA Token otherwise.
 - Loot
   - You now dynamically see how many chests left you need to unlock before getting slot #3.

+## 0.9.3688 Patch

+`2023-02-28 10:30 UTC`

+Changes

+- CTA Account
+  - Added access to the shop.
+  - Various visual updates.
+- Tutorial
+  - Added a skip button on the tutorial dialog.
+  - Added a step to explain the field card and redraw.
+- Loots
+  - Updated opening interfaces.

+Fixes

+- Loots
+  - Updated prana bundle texts.

+## 0.9.3616 Patch

+`2023-02-22 07:30 UTC`

+Changes

+- Blockchain
+  - Smaller prana bundles are now available on the marketplaces.
+- Loots
+  - You now have to burn any NFT chest before seeing its opening animation.
+- Shop
+  - Added CTA tokens purchases on mobile.

+Fixes

+- Tutorial
+  - Fixed issue preventing players from going past the heptagram step.
+- Cards
+  - Fixed non-working filters related to owned/unowned cards.
+  - Fixed issues with scrolling.
+- Settings
+  - Fixed an issue preventing settings to be persisted.
+- System
+  - Disabled hardware acceleration on all platforms until more crash fixes.

+## 0.9.3528 Patch

+`2023-02-19 08:35 UTC`

+Changes

+- Blockchain
+  - Any missing mint pass will automatically be minted on your next login.
+  - Pending burns are now available on the CTA Account app (formerly called Bridge, url will change in the future but for now it will still be using the bridge one).
+  - Assets section is available on the CTA Account app, it lets you browse your assets as well as transfer them without revealing your game wallet private key.
+  - Awakening now burns & mint a new token instead of updating the previous one.
+  - Prana bundles images have been updated to avoid mixing them.
+  - Souvenir cards now have a Grade metadata showing from what bundle they are from (C from 100$, B from 250$, A from 500$).
+- Shop
+  - You can now buy CTA tokens when you have 10 or less remaining (was 0 previously but impossible to reach for a non-presale account).
+  - CTA Tokens prices in Prana have been reduced until mobile payment.
+Users who bought them at higher prices between 11th and 15th will automatically receive the difference at the start of next month.
+- Loots
+  - You can now open up to one Standard, one Premium and one Legacy pack on the same account.
+You can still bridge as many packs as you want from Polygon on the same account.
+- Perks
+  - CTA Cap breakdown is now available in Perks.

+Fixes

+- Blockchain
+  - Bridge should no longer bug out with infinite loading time.

 ## 0.9.3447 Patch